 Steps to Create a JMS Queue

 A JMS Queue is a point-to-point destination type for a JMS Server.
-Once you have configured your JMS Server, you can create one or more JMS Queues for your JMS Server.
+Once you have configured your JMS Server, you can create one or more Queues for your JMS Server.
 Provided here are the steps to create one:

 Step 1: Expand JMS > Servers and select a JMS Server instance.